kergoth/oe-repo-manifest/README.md

 3. `cd oe-repo`
 4. `repo init -u https://github.com/kergoth/oe-repo-manifest`
 5. `repo sync`
+6. `make` (to start a build)

+You may run `make help` to see the available targets in the makefile wrapper.

 Now you can use repo subcommands to interact with the repositories.
 Useful ones: